 The program requires that you submit a copy of your completed thesis in PDF format for the Evergreen library's circulating collection.
 The digital thesis will be a PDF file identical to the bound copy in composition and formatting with the sole exception that the Approval page should not contain digital signatures, for security reasons.
-Submit the digital copy as an attachment to mes@evergreen.edu.
+You may submit the digital copy as an attachment to mes@evergreen.edu, or download it onto a flash drive or CD and bring to your thesis submission appointment with the MES Student Assistant.